- Research article

 Brand names were recoded by trained personnel using the anatomical therapeutic chemical (ATC) classification system and categorised into medication groups.
 LLDs included statins and other LLDs.
 Antihypertensive drugs included angiotensin converting enzyme (ACE) inhibitors, angiotensin receptor blockers (ARBs), beta-blockers, calcium channel blockers (CCBs), thiazides, other diuretics and other antihypertensives (Additional file 1: Table S1).

 In Tromsø 7, blood pressure was measured with an automated digital device (Dinamap ProCare 300 monitor, GE Healthcare, Norway) .
 Three consecutive measurements were taken.
 Blood pressure was defined as the mean of the last two measurements.
 If only the third measurement was missing (n = 2), the second measurement was used.
 When both the second and third measurement, but not the first, was missing (n = 1), the first measurement was used.
-Serum total cholesterol was analysed by CHOD-PAP enzymatic colorimetric methods with commercial kits (Roche Diagnostics GmbH, Mannheim, Germany) from non-fasting blood samples.
-The analysis was performed at the Department of Laboratory Medicine, University Hospital of North Norway, Tromsø, Norway.
-LDL-cholesterol concentration was then calculated according to Friedewald’s formula: LDL-cholesterol = total cholesterol − high-density lipoprotein cholesterol − (0.45 × triglycerides) .
+LDL-cholesterol was collected and analyzed by trained personnel using enzymatic colorimetric methods with commercial kits on a Cobas 8000 c702 (Roche Diagnostics GmbH, Mannheim, Germany) from non-fasting venous blood samples.
+The analysis was performed at the Department of Laboratory Medicine, University Hospital of North Norway, Tromsø, Norway (ISO certification NS-EN ISO 15189:2012) .

 Treatment goal achievement and medication use were assessed based on the European Guidelines on cardiovascular disease prevention in clinical practice from 2012 (Table 1) .
 At the time of data collection, there were no Norwegian clinical guidelines for secondary prevention of CHD.